tushartushar/theGreekLegacy/legacy.md

 decoration changes continued for 6 more years (until 432 BC).
 It should be mentioned that the Parthenon, which was built by following the standards of the Doric order, is undoubtedly the most important surviving building of Classical Greece [4].

+###Frappe Coffee

+Frappe Coffee [10] is an iced coffee drink with foam made by instant coffee and is usually served with milk.
+It was invented accidentally in 1957 in Thessaloniki,Greece by a Greek Nescafe representative and has become the most popular coffee drink for Greeks and tourists as well.
+The word frappe comes from French and it means to hit which is also the cause for the foam.

 ##References